sschrag/course-in-a-box/modules/unit 2: drama/_posts/2000-01-01-moonlight.md

 * Secondary texts:
     * Day 2: Johnson, E. Patrick.
 "In the Quare Light of the Moon: Poverty, Sexuality, and Makeshift Masculinity in *Moonlight*." *The Western Journal of Black Studies* vol. 43, no. 3 & 4, 2019, pp. 70-80. [<a href="/modules/unit 2: drama/In the Quare Light of the Moon.pdf" download>pdf</a>]
     * Day 3: Stallings, L. H. "Am I A Faggot?" *GLQ: A Journal of Lesbian and Gay Studies* vol. 25, no. 2, 2019, pp. 342-351. [<a href="/modules/unit 2: drama/Am I A Faggot.pdf" download>pdf</a>]
+    * Day 3: Watkins-Hayes, Celeste, Rikki Byrd, and Candice Merritt.
+"Eclipsed: Darkness, Light and MOtherhood in the Sexualized Drug Economy of *Moonlight*." *Western Journal of Black Studies, vol. 43, no. 3 & 4, 2019, pp. 81-89. [a href="/modules/unit 2: drama/Eclipsed.pdf" download>pdf</a>]